top of page

 Essential Skills for Competitive Success

-Developing specific skills through natural horsemanship is key to creating a lasting impression during competitions:
+Developing specific skills through natural horsemanship is key to creating a lasting impression during competitions.
+Here are some crucial skills to focus on:

-Groundwork: Groundwork establishes the foundation for many ridden tasks.
-For instance, teaching your horse to respond to pressure on a lead line can translate into better control under saddle.
+1. Groundwork: This establishes the foundation for many ridden tasks.
+Teaching your horse to respond to pressure on a lead line can translate into better control under saddle.
 According to experts, 70% of performance issues in riding can be traced back to inadequate groundwork.

-Attention to Detail: Preparing for a show includes more than just training.
+3. Attention to Detail: Preparing for a show goes beyond just training.
 Grooming, proper equipment, and overall presentation are critical in making a strong impression.
 Did you know that a neatly groomed horse can lead to a 20% higher score in the presentation category?

 Effective Communication Techniques